M3LLI55X/m3lli55x.github.io/_posts/2013-12-09-example-post.md

 The figures below show the total number of collisions with respect to different years (and boroughs), month in a year respectively.
 <iframe src="https://raw.githack.com/M3LLI55X/m3lli55x.github.io/master/webpages/month.html" width="680" height="400"> </iframe>
+From the above picture, we could see Staten Island always has the lowest number of accidents, while Brooklyn always has the highest number of accidents.
+We also could see there is a very interesting phenomenon that is each curve shows a similar trend.
+Month factor show results generally well aligned with common sense.

 <iframe src="https://raw.githack.com/M3LLI55X/m3lli55x.github.io/master/webpages/year.html" width="680" height="400"> </iframe>
 Yearly-wise, there is an gradual collision increase since 2013, while a obvious drop after 2016, but then increase again at 2017.
-Month factor show results generally well aligned with common sense.
+We guess the goverment took some effective measures to decrease the number of collisions at 2020, since far fewer collisions were recorded than in previous years.
+Also, maybe because people recognize the risk of motor vehicle collisions.

 ### Machine Learning